-YARD AND FOOD WASTE COMPOSTING
+> YARD AND FOOD WASTE COMPOSTING

 OCRRA's two compost sites offer a convenient service for residents, municipal and commercial entities to drop-off yard waste from April to November.
 Finished compost from the previous year is available for residents to take home as well.
 Residents purchase compost passes for \$15, which allows them to drop off yard waste and take away up to 6 cubic yards of compost.
-In 2011, residents purchased over 3,300 compost passes and made over 25,000 visits to both compost sites.
-In addition, there were hundreds of commercial and municipal drop-offs throughout the 2011 season.
+In 2012, residents purchased over 3,300 compost passes and made over 26,500 visits to both compost sites, an increase of 1,500 visits from 2011.
+In addition, there were hundreds of commercial and municipal drop-offs throughout the 2012 season.
 OCRRA also offers a two-week period in January each year for residents to drop off their Christmas trees for composting at no charge.

-Approximately 7,000 tons of yard waste was delivered to the two sites in 2011 for compost processing.
-In addition, another 4,000 tons of wood waste was received for mulch processing.
+Approximately 27,000 cubic yards of yard waste were delivered to the two sites in 2012 for compost processing.
+In addition, another 22,000 cubic yards of wood waste were received for mulch processing.

 In 2008, OCRRA began accepting institutional and commercial food waste at its Amboy Compost Site.
 It began as a pilot project using an extended aerated static pile system (EASP), which allows the piles to maintain aerobic conditions.
-In this system, the food waste is covered with finished compost and injected with air.
+In this system, the food waste is covered with finished compost and injected with air (see photo, right).
 This project has been met with great success and continues to grow.
-In 2011, over 320 tons of commercial food waste was processed at OCRRA's Amboy site on a minimal footprint and with minimal staffing and investment (see photo, at right).
-Included in this total is food waste from Syracuse University's Food Services Department, Excellus BlueCross BlueShield and Upstate University, to name a few.
-OCRRA's EASP system enables the agency to process both pre- and post-consumer foods, including meat and dairy products, and has become a valuable resource for the region's diversion efforts.
+In 2012, over 750 tons of commercial food waste was processed at OCRRA's Amboy site (vs. 320 tons in 2011).
+Included in this total is food waste from: